-Socrates, Pericles and Plato are not the only famous Athenians, but here is a longer list of international and Greek historical celebrities and their relation to Athens.
+Socrates, Pericles and Plato are not the only famous Athenians from classic period, but here is a longer list of international and Greek historical celebrities and their relation to Athens.

 Ancient Greek philosophers, politicians and generals

 Classical Athens was full of important personalities, due to the high educational level of the city and of course its wealth that was concetrated in Athens market- now agora.